EPA Chief Pruitt Reversed Push To Ban Pesticide That Causes Brain Damage In Kids After Meeting With Dow CEO

 “There is a wealth of science demonstrating the detrimental effects of chlorpyrifos exposure to developing fetuses, infants, children, and pregnant women,” the academy said in a letter addressed to Pruitt.
 “The risk to infant and children’s health and development is unambiguous.”

 According to Forbes, the EPA in 2015 pushed for a ban on the use of chlorpyrifos on crops, 14 years after it had been banned for use in homes.
-Various studies on the pesticide have found evidence that it can cause reduced birth weights, childhood tremors, reduced motor functioning, stunted intellectual development, and structural changes in developing brains in children exposed to chlorpyrifos.
+Various studies on the pesticide have found evidence that it can cause reduced birth weights, childhood tremors, reduced motor functioning, stunted intellectual development, and structural changes in developing brains in children.

-The EPA website explains the reasoning behind the push in published human health risk assessment.
+The EPA website explains the reasoning behind the push in a published human health risk assessment.

 “In summary, the EPA’s assessment is that the CCCEH study, with supporting results from the other two U.S. cohort studies and the seven additional epidemiological studies reviewed in 2015, provides sufficient evidence that there are neurodevelopmental effects occurring at chlorpyrifos exposure levels below that required for AChE inhibition,” the EPA report says.